awsdocs/elb-classic-load-balancers-user-guide/doc_source/elb-create-https-ssl-load-balancer.md

 1. Choose **Next: Configure Health Check**\.

-### Step 4: Configure Health Checks<a name="configure-healthcheck"></a>
+### Step 4: Configure health checks<a name="configure-healthcheck"></a>

 Elastic Load Balancing automatically checks the health of the registered EC2 instances for your load balancer\.
 If Elastic Load Balancing finds an unhealthy instance, it stops sending traffic to the instance and reroutes traffic to the healthy instances\.
-For more information about configuring health checks, see [Configure Health Checks for Your Classic Load Balancer](elb-healthchecks.md)\.
+For more information about configuring health checks, see [Configure health checks for your Classic Load Balancer](elb-healthchecks.md)\.

 **To configure health checks for your instances**